matafokka/ExcelDarkThemeFix/README.md

 ### Can you make a theme for Excel or other parts of the MS Office?

-No. There's too much things to track.
+No. There are too much things to track.
 It's almost (if not entirely) impossible.

 ### I have a problem or found a bug.
+Where can I report it?

 Please, fill out an issue on this repository.
-I'll try to answer ASAP.
+Please, provide as much information as possible.

 ### How can I help?

 If you're regular user, you can test this Add-In with different kinds of workbooks and report found issues.
-You could also install an older version of Microsoft Office and check if this Add-In is compatibe with it.
+You could also install an older version of Microsoft Office and check if this Add-In is compatible with it.

 You can also spread the word about this Add-In (especially in non-English speaking parts of the Internet), so other people could have a less of a headache.

-If you're developer, you can add some useful features or fix things as described above.
+If you're developer, you can add some useful features or fix things described above.
 Start by thoroughly reading the code to understand what it does.
 Then do the coding.
-After you're done, create a pull request with your code.
+When you're done, create a pull request with your code.
+If it's not hard, please, provide the code in plain text instead of .xlam file even if you've changed entire script.